etiennedevaux/planner/README.md

 https://www.nasaspaceflight.com/2021/03/nasa-preparing-ingenuity-enabling-future-missions/

 The Hero Image on the Home Page was supplied from the photographic stock of Devaux Online.

+The Wireframes were produced with [Pencil Project Wireframe Designer](https://pencil.evolus.vn/)

+GitHub Desktop can be accessed from http://desktop.github.com

 ## 7.3 Code Credits